 -Put Carmex (which I use on my lips, too) on night, when I don’t have to leave the house all shiny, lol.
 I apply it on my lips all the way up to my nose.
 It smells a little strong, but I’ve gotten used to it and it seems to help to have it sit on there all night.

 I think all you can really do is regularly moisturize it as well as you can.
-Unless somebody knows some great secret cure— in which case, I’m curious too!posted about 5 years ago
+Unless somebody knows some great secret cure— in which case, I’m curious too!posted over 5 years ago

 I’ve had this problem too!
 I don’t use Carmex on my skin because I’m acne-prone, but instead at night I use jojoba oil all over the area, then top with aloe vera gel.
 Jojoba is really softening and the aloe vera helps seal in moisture.

 Try zinc oxide.
 It works for me and I get flaky dry skin under my nose.
-It’s used for diaper rash but it works for dry skin, too!posted about 5 years ago
+It’s used for diaper rash but it works for dry skin, too!posted over 5 years ago